mohammadataullah231003212/Neural-Network-Assignment-/README1.md

 GPU Available       : []
 All libraries loaded successfully!

-**Note:** The GPU list came back empty, which means training ran on CPU.
-This explains the very long epoch times — each epoch took approximately 593–601 seconds.
-In future runs, enabling a GPU runtime in Colab would reduce this significantly.

 ## Step 2: Loading the Dataset & Verifying Directory Structure

 After mounting Google Drive, I defined the paths to the training, validation, and test directories and printed the image counts per class to make sure the data was structured correctly.